AusBoone/Cave-Runner/README.md

 # Cave-Runner

 A 2D endless runner built with Unity.
 This repository contains basic scripts for a Jetpack Joyride–style game with jumping and sliding mechanics.
+For an in-depth discussion of design decisions, see [`docs/Whitepaper.md`](docs/Whitepaper.md).

 Additional documentation describing gameplay systems lives in the [`docs`](docs/) folder.
 Key files include: